yosefw/yosefw.github.io/open-letter/index.md

 To sum up, we should talk if:

-* You're building a **useful, productivity-oriented product** (think GitHub or MailChimp, not Instagram of Snapchat).
+* You're building a **useful, productivity-oriented product** (think GitHub or MailChimp, not Instagram or Snapchat).
 * You're product is **not** in the following categories:
   * Social/messaging
   * Casual gaming